intel/userspace-cni-network-plugin/README.md

 EOF
 ```

-Note: The Vhostuser CNI supports different IPAM plugins for the IP addresses management.
+Note: The Userspace CNI supports different IPAM plugins for the IP addresses management.
 The generated IP address information will be stored in one configuration file.

 ## Installing VPP or DPDK-OVS
 Both VPP (Vector Packet Processing) and DPDK-OVS support VHOST_USER virtual ports.
 And it uses DPDK VIRTIO_USER as its client for the container network.
 Install VPP or DPDK-OVS for the Kubernetes node(s).